-Altitude sickness can happen to anyone and everyone, regardless of your physical conditioning.
-Even elite athletes or high altitude climbers in the Himalaya can experience altitude sickness.
+Altitude sickness can happen to anyone and everyone, regardless of your physical conditioning or general health.
+Even elite athletes or high altitude climbers in the Himalayas can experience altitude sickness.
 Each individual will respond differently to the challenges presented by altitude.

 What Are the Symptoms of Altitude Sickness?

 Virtually all who are arriving from living near sea level to Cusco will experience adverse effects from altitude, such as shortness of breath and lethargy.
 That is normal and to be expected.
 But NOT everyone who visits will experience Cusco altitude sickness which can be defined as headaches or even vomiting.
 It is estimated that approximately 50% of people rapidly ascending above 10,000 feet will experience altitude sickness.

 Altitude sickness symptoms include (in order of severity):